Toplevel#

 timestamp – timestamp of mouse click that began the drag (use

-- focus(timestamp: int) None #
+- focus(timestamp: int) None#

 Sets keyboard focus to

-.In most cases, gtk_window_present_with_time() should be used on a GtkWindow, rather than calling this function.
+surface.In most cases, gtk_window_present_with_time() should be used on a GtkWindow, rather than calling this function.

 - Parameters: